mskelton/wait-for-vercel-action/README.md

 ### `team-id`

-[Vercel team ID](https://vercel.com/docs/api#api-basics/authentication/accessing-resources-owned-by-a-team) if the deployment is owned by a team
+[Vercel team ID](https://vercel.com/docs/api#api-basics/authentication/accessing-resources-owned-by-a-team) if the deployment is owned by a team.

 ## Outputs